Bringing payment confirmations to the whole SWIFT community

-Many gpi members confirm payments by sending an interbank payment message (MT 199) to a dedicated Tracker BIC through their existing SWIFT interface.
+Confirm payments by sending an interbank payment message (MT 199) to a dedicated Tracker BIC through your existing SWIFT interface.

 Using API calls to confirm payments is a fast and efficient way to update the Tracker.
-From the end of 2019, all SWIFT users will be able to use the gpi connector to update the Tracker using the unique tracking code of the transaction.
+You can use the gpi connector to update the Tracker using the unique tracking code of the transaction.

-To make things even easier, we’re also introducing a new CSV format (Comma Separated Values) that can be used to implement universal confirmations.
-Batch confirmations will allow customers to reduce the implementation effort to a simple end-of-day export file from their payment application.
+Our new CSV format (Comma Separated Values) can now be used to implement Universal Confirmations.
+Batch confirmations allow you to reduce the implementation effort to a simple end-of-day export file from your payment application.